 The Early Childhood program develops readiness for more formal instruction in singing, instrumental music, learning to play an instrument, and dance in the later grades.
 The music program is about developing the Body, Mind, and Spirit of each child and instilling a love and appreciation of music that will last a lifetime.

-Kindergarten, first grade, and second grade students are introduced to four main areas: movement, ball skills, rhythmic skills and games, locomotor and non-locomotor skills, and eye hand coordination.
+Kindergarten students are introduced to four main areas: movement, ball skills, rhythmic skills and games, locomotor and non-locomotor skills, and eye hand coordination.
 In all activities, students are taught to apply the values of teamwork and sportsmanship.